TopperDEL/uplink.net/README.md

 git clone https://github.com/topperdel/uplink.net.git
 ```

-Copy the files storj_uplink_first.i and storj_uplink_second.i to storj\lib\uplinkc of the local storj-repository and cd to that directory.
+Copy the files storj_uplink_first.i and storj_uplink_second.i to storj\lib\uplinkc of the local storj-repository.
+Do the same for the file string_handling.go. cd to that directory.
 Then run

 ```
 swig -csharp storj_uplink_first.i